-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity

-BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above
+BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following: BTS-2000 Introduction to Christianity BTS-2550 History of Christianity BTS-2720 Third World Theology BTS-2750 Introduction to Christian Ethics Twelve credit hours of electives in Biblical and Theological Studies Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above Practicum-6 credit hours

-Humanities-6 credit hours Social Science-6 credit hours Science-6 credit hours Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 48 credit hours

 A minimum of 15 credit hours at the 3000-level or higher PHIL-1000 The Task of Philosophy I - The Question of Reality

 PHIL-1010 The Task of Philosophy II - The Question of Knowledge

 Philosophy electives-42 credit hours

-General electives:

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of seventy-two hours at the 2000-level or above.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
-The remaining three credit hours must be drawn from other courses within the subject field - 5.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in PHIL-1000 and PHIL-1010 to declare a major in this field.

-15.2.
+16.2.
 Philosophy Major, Three-year B.A.

-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours
+- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours